dhruvabhat24/geek-4-geeks-october/README.md

 ## 6. Roman to Integer
 ## 7. Count number of substrings
 ## 8. Reverse alternate nodes in the linked list
+## 9. Pairwise swap elements of a linked list